Provincial Disaster Recovery funding

 Flood Water Precautions [PDF - 26 KB]

-Flood waters may contain a number of risks that can affect your health.
+Flood waters may contain some risks that can affect your health.
 Some concerns with flood water include:

 Shock Chlorination for Contaminated Wells [PDF - 107 KB]